Best Oil Pastels.

 Sakura 36-Piece Cray-Pas Expressionist Assorted Color Oil Pastel Set XLP36Check Price

-Sakura ESP36 36-Piece Cray-Pas Specialist Assorted Colors Oil Pastel SetCheck Price
+Sakura ESP36 36-Piece Cray-Pas Specialist Colors may vary Oil Pastel SetCheck Price

 Staedtler Karat Studio Quality Oil Pastels Set of 36 Color-Intensive Colors in Heavy-Duty Cardboard Storage Case…Check Price